-We know that $|\tau z|$ is bounded to order $\e^{1/2}$ away from $1$ and therefore this shows that $|\e^{1/2}g_+(z)|$ has an upper bound uniform in $\tilde\mu$.
-We can do a similar computation for $\e^{1/2}g_-(z)$ and find the same result, this time using that $|z|$ is bounded to order $\e^{1/2}$ away from $1$.
+We know that $|\tau z|$ is bounded to order $\e^{1/2}$ away from $1$, and therefore this shows that $|\e^{1/2}g_+(z)|$ has an upper bound uniform in $\tilde\mu$.
+We can do a similar computation for $\e ^{1/2}g_-(z)$ and find the same result, this time using that $|z|$ is bounded to order $\e^{1/2}$ away from $1$.

-As a result of this apriori boundedness uniform in $\tilde\mu$, we have that for compact sets of $\tilde\mu$ away from $\R^+$, uniformly in $\e$, $\e^{1/2}g_+$ and $\e^{1/2}g_-$ are uniformly bounded as $\e$ goes to zero.
+As a result of this a priori boundedness uniform in $\tilde\mu$, we have that for compact sets of $\tilde\mu$ away from $\R^+$, uniformly in $\e$, $\e^{1/2}g_+$ and $\e^{1/2}g_-$ are uniformly bounded as $\e$ goes to zero.
 Therefore Vitali's convergence theorem implies that they converge uniformly to their analytic continuation.

 Now observe that

 and